All Episodes

 I knew I hadn't won when I saw that months before they got to it.

-To do all the procedure and the initial kind of stuff, which is render an initial opinion that the district judge then validates and uh stamps and says, I agree with this, or or he does it differently.
+To do all the procedure and the initial kind of stuff, which is render an initial opinion that the district judge then validates and stamps and says, I agree with this, or he does it differently.

 It happened like the very same day.

-This fucker held it, okay, so he knew the bind he was in.
+So he knew the bind he was in.

 He knew that he could not put it on this magistrate judge because then it would have to be processed.